 A framework for measuring innovation

 Commodore’s innovation measurement framework identifies the ten questions any good measurement system should be able to answer.
 The best metrics to answer these questions will vary depending on your specific context (and over time).
-See the guides above for guidance on choosing the right metrics for your organization.
+See the guides below for guidance on choosing the right metrics for your organization.